HunterBusby/Practice-tests/README.md

 # Practice-tests
-Somewhere where I can mess around and learn some things without completely ruinging anything.
+Somewhere where I can mess around and learn some things without completely ruining anything.